B33ndon/Simple-Cashier-Program-for-a-Restaurant/README.md

 - Once Visual Studio has loaded the project, look for the start button at the top of the interface

-## OR
+### Just using the application

+- Download this repo and unzip it.

 - Naviagte to "/WindowsFormsApp1/WindowsFormsApp1/bin/Debug/WindowsFormsApp1.exe"

-- You can just run the .exe file instead of opening it through Visual Studio
+- Run the .exe file.